 Flame spread/smoke developed rating of 25/50 or less in accordance with ASTM E84, NFPA 255 and UL 723.

-Insulation for duct, pipe and equipment located above grade exposed to weather outside building shall be certified as being self-extinguishing for 1” thickness less than 53 seconds.
+Insulation for duct, pipe and equipment located above grade exposed to weather outside building shall be certified as being self-extinguishing for 1 inch thickness less than 53 seconds.

 Mechanical insulation shall be as per ASHRAE-90.1.